openvm-org/openvm/benchmarks/README.md

 To run the program on host (in normal rust runtime).
 This requires the std library, which is enabled by the `std` feature.
 To ensure that your guest program is still `no_std`, you should not make `std` the default feature.

-The behavior of `openvm::io::read_vec` and `openvm::io::read` differs when run on OpenVm or the host machine.
-As mentioned above, when running on OpenVm, the inputs must be provided in the `bench_from_exe` function.
+The behavior of `openvm::io::read_vec` and `openvm::io::read` differs when run on OpenVM or the host machine.
+As mentioned above, when running on OpenVM, the inputs must be provided in the `bench_from_exe` function.
 On the host machine, when you run `cargo run --features std`, each `read_vec` call will read bytes to end from stdin.
 For example here is how you would run the fibonacci guest program:

 ```bash